vilar07/vilar07/README.md

 My name is Tiago Miguel Vilar Bastos, and I'm a university student with a passion for building user-friendly web applications.

-👨‍💻 Currently, I have the Master Degree in Aveiro University of computer and telematics engeneering and a degree in Informatics and Computers Engineering.
+👨‍💻 Currently, I have the Master Degree in Aveiro University of computer and telematics engineering and a degree in Informatics and Computers Engineering.

 🌱 I'm constantly learning and improving my skills, and I'm excited to collaborate on new projects and learn from other developers.